nirajkharel/AttackingAndDefendingAD/README.md

   - We need to replace the SID with the SID of account which we would like to use.
 The account will have full access over the particular namespaces.

 **ACLs can be modified to allow non admin users access to securable objects**
+- We must run the script as Domain Administrator
 - On local machine for student1:
   - `Set-RemoteWMI -Username student1 -Verbose`
 - On remote machine for student1 without explicit credentials